Does Mandatory Addiction Treatment Work?Alyssa

 “Drug court programs do not have much interaction with participants following graduation — meaning there are no long-term success or failure rates to examine.”

-Though opinions vary on the efficacy of drug courts and the validity of their success-rates, there is little argument that they are more effective than incarceration.
-Many researchers believe that despite criticisms of drug courts, they are one of the most effective tools for combating addiction available.
-This is because after centuries of research and observation, it has been shown that you can’t incarcerate a person’s addictions away.
-Drug courts allow addicted individuals to remain employed and to be productive members of their household and society.
+Even so, while opinions vary on the efficacy and success rate of court-ordered drug rehabilitation, there is little argument that it’s more effective than incarceration.
+This is because, after centuries of research and observation, it has been shown that you can’t incarcerate a person’s addictions away.
+Drug courts allow addicted individuals to remain employed and to be productive members of their households and society.

 For those struggling with drug or alcohol addictions who want to get help before they get into trouble, our BHOPB detox center is here to help.
 Our Palm Beach county rehab offers a variety of addiction services, including inpatient and outpatient treatment and therapy, to support long-term physical and mental recovery from substance abuse.